-Table 4: Actions and timescales Action to be taken Timescale Local Plan Part 1: Joint Core Strategy Continue to monitor and analyse policy performance and delivery against LPP1 Monitoring Framework and publish results in annual Authority Monitoring Report.
-Short Embark on Local Plan Review to ensure the Plan is up-to-date and the Council is planning for the appropriate level of housing growth.
-Medium Continue to participate in PAS pilot Ongoing Local Plan Part 2: Site Allocations and Development Management Policies Adoption of LPP2 (anticipated Autumn 2019) Short Neighbourhood Plans Support emerging NPs to adoption: Newhaven (November 2019) Seaford (January 2020) Short Support reviews of 'made' NPs Medium Planning applications Continue to monitor weekly planning lists to identify proposals that need early Planning Policy input.
-Ongoing Brownfield Land Continue to update Register on an annual basis.
-Short Register Review Part 1 of the Register to establish if there are any suitable sites to grant 'permission in principle'.
+Action to be taken Timescale Local Plan Part 1: Joint Core Strategy Continue to monitor and analyse policy performance and delivery against LPP1 Monitoring Framework and publish results in annual Authority Monitoring Report.
+Published the 2019 AMR Short Embark on Local Plan Review to ensure the Plan is up-to-date and the Council is planning for the appropriate level of housing growth.
+Medium Continue to participate in PAS pilot Ongoing Local Plan Part 2: Site Allocations and Development Management Policies Adopted in February 2020 √ Neighbourhood Plans Two further neighbourhood plans 'made': Newhaven (November 2019) and Seaford (February 2020) √ Continue support for emerging neighbourhood plans: Chailey and Peacehaven & Telscombe.
+Short Support reviews of 'made' NPs Medium

+Planning applications Continue to monitor weekly planning lists to identify proposals that need early Planning Policy input.
+Policy provided formal comments on almost 60 planning applications in 2019.
+Ongoing Brownfield Land Register Continue to update Register on an annual basis.
+2019 BLR updated and published.
+Short Review Part 1 of the Register to establish if there are any suitable sites to grant 'permission in principle'.
 Medium Self-build and Custom Housebuilding Register Undertake review of registered interested parties to ensure still actively seeking SBCH style plot.
 Medium Identify alternatives to the private sector to help deliver suitable plots.
-Medium Aspiration Homes & Lewes Housing Investment Ltd Review portfolio of sites and explore opportunities for the Council to feed into and deliver housing through the Brownfield Land Register and SBCH Register Ongoing Planning and Commercial Business teams to engage at early stages of development projects to better understand potential challenges and Ongoing reduce risk of delay at planning application stage.
-Funding providers Explore appropriate funding opportunities to help unlock sites with help from Regeneration and Economic Development Team.
-Medium Rural exceptions sites Contact Parish Councils to ascertain interest for delivering rural exceptions sites in area.
+Medium Aspiration Homes & Lewes Housing Investment Ltd Review portfolio of sites and explore opportunities for the Council to feed into and deliver housing through the Brownfield Land Register and SBCH Register Ongoing Planning and Commercial Business teams to engage at early stages of development projects to better understand potential challenges and reduce risk of delay at planning application stage.
+Ongoing Funding providers Explore appropriate funding opportunities to help unlock sites with help from Regeneration and Economic Development Team.
+Newhaven shortlisted for up to £25m towns Medium fund investment.
+Rural exceptions sites Contact Parish Councils to ascertain interest for delivering rural exceptions sites in area.
 Short Strategic Housing and Employment Land Review 'call-for-sites' form to ensure it is up-to-date.
 Short Availability Assessment Contact proponents of existing registered sites to confirm availability.
+Medium

-Medium Undertake update for Local Plan Review Medium Engage with developers Attendance at Developers East Sussex forum and discuss constraints to housing delivery with developers Ongoing Continue involvement with Team East Sussex and representation in SELEP Board Ongoing Planning Service User Group (PSUG) Engage with the Group to understand potential issues as experienced by customers of the planning service, but also as agents working within the local development market.
+Undertake update for Local Plan Review - Assessment of new sites underway Short Engage with developers Attendance at Developers East Sussex forum and discuss constraints to housing delivery with developers Ongoing Continue involvement with Team East Sussex and representation in SELEP Board Ongoing Planning Service User Group (PSUG) Engage with the Group to understand potential issues as experienced by customers of the planning service, but also as agents working within the local development market.
 Medium Continue with quarterly meetings to gather feedback on service performance and opportunities for improvement.
-Ongoing Short: 0-6 months; Medium: next 2 years; next 5 years.
+Ongoing Short: 0-6 months; Medium: next 2 years; long: next 5 years.

-4. MONITORING
+5. MONITORING